awslabs/aws-dotnet-distributed-cache-provider/buildtools/README.md

 # Setup

-1. Create CF template using `buildtools/ci.template` in the account that runs the integration tests
+1. You must create the IAM role referred to as `TestRunnerRoleArn` in the `buildtools/ci.template`.
+The role should be created in the account GitHub accesses.
-2. Copy output `CodeBuildProjectName` & `OidcRole` output variables.
+2. Create CF template using `buildtools/ci.template` in the account that runs the integration tests
-3. Create `CI_AWS_ROLE_ARN` repository secret with `OidcRole` value and `CI_AWS_CODE_BUILD_PROJECT_NAME` repository secret with `CodeBuildProjectName` value.
+3. Copy output `CodeBuildProjectName` & `OidcRole` output variables.
-4. You must create the IAM role that represents `CI_AWS_ROLE_ARN`.
-The role only needs to have access to the AWS account the CF template was created on.
+4. Create `CI_AWS_ROLE_ARN` repository secret with `OidcRole` value and `CI_AWS_CODE_BUILD_PROJECT_NAME` repository secret with `CodeBuildProjectName` value.
-4. Voila!
+5. Voila!

 # Troubleshooting